-We show you how to get approved for life insurance if you suffer from MS.
+We show you how to get approved for high-risk life insurance if you suffer from MS.

-The good news is that for most people, you can get life insurance if you have MS.
+The good news is that most people can get life insurance if they have MS.

 Types of MS: